Metropolitan City of Cagliari: Metropolitan beaches

 In the municipalities of the metropolitan area there are numerous beaches.
 One of the biggest is the Poetto beach of Cagliari and Quartu Sant'Elena, 10 km of fine sand in front of the Sella del Diavolo.
 To the east of Cagliari are the beaches of Geremeas (commune of Maracalagonis) and Solanas (commune of Sinnai), and to the west are the beaches of Nora and Santa Margherita (commune of Pula).The surrounding municipalities not part Metropolitan City of Villasimius, Castiadas and Domus de Maria possess some of the most famous beaches of Sardinia.

 Folk customs and traditional dresses

 The Sagra or feast of Saint Ephisius, 1 May, is the most gorgeous folk rite of the area.
-The statue of the Saint, loaded on a pompous carriage, is carried from the crypt where he was being held, to Nora where he was martyrized.
+The statue of the Saint, loaded on a pompous carriage, is carried from the crypt where he was being held, to Nora where he was martyred.
 Its carriage, accompanied by Sardinian militiamen, the Alter Nos (the mayor's representative), folk groups wearing traditional clothes, on foot or on elaborately decorated waggons (traccas), and finally believers, proceeds for 32 km.
 Thousands of people, peasants and tourists alike, attend the event.
 On May 4, at dusk, the saint returns to the city, in a more intimate procession.